Miss Oklahoma

 The Miss Oklahoma competition selects a winner to compete on behalf of Oklahoma in the Miss America pageant.
 Miss Oklahoma has won the Miss America crown on five occasions.
 Also, in the years when city representatives were common, Norma Smallwood won, competing as Miss Tulsa, giving the state of Oklahoma a total of six crowns.
 Oklahoma is also one of three states to win back to back Miss America titles.

-Megan Gold of Edmond was crowned Miss Oklahoma 2022 on June 11, 2022 at the River Spirit Casino Resort in Tulsa, Oklahoma.
-She represented Oklahoma and competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022.
+Tessa Dorrell, Miss Broken Arrow, was crowned Miss Oklahoma 2025 on June 7, 2025 at Rose State Performing Arts Center in Midwest City, Oklahoma.
+She will compete for Miss America 2026 in September 2025.

 Gallery of past titleholders

 Results summary

 The following is a visual summary of the past results of Miss Oklahoma titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.